-American Sign Language — Interpreter Preparation Program — Deaf Studies
+American Sign Language and Interpreting Program — Deaf Studies

-- A.A. degree: Deaf Studies — American Sign Language checklist (PDF)
+- A.A. degree: Deaf Studies — American Sign Language (PDF)

-- Minor in Deaf Studies — American Sign Language checklist (PDF)
+- Minor in Deaf Studies — American Sign Language (PDF)

 Sign language interpreters make communication accessible between hearing and Deaf or Hard of Hearing people.
 Interpreters listen to a spoken message and convert it into a visual message as well as converting the visual message back into a spoken message.
 A career in interpreting should appeal to those who have a special interest in language and communication and who enjoy working with people.

-It is possible to earn a Bachelor of Arts degree with a double major in Deaf and Hard of Hearing Teacher Education and ASL-English Interpreting.
+It is possible to earn a Bachelor of Arts degree with a double major in Deaf and Hard of Hearing Teacher Education and American Sign Language Interpreting Program.
 This may be a six-year program, although the actual number of credits will vary according to previous hours completed.

 A.A.
 Degree in Deaf Studies: American Sign Language

 The Associate of Arts in Deaf Studies: American Sign Language can be applied as underpinning to any major in the College.
 It provides a strong set of foundational knowledge about the language and culture of deaf people, while adding additional experiences and skill sets that pertain directly to students' major areas of study.

 A minor in Deaf Studies: American Sign Language is also available.

 MacMurray offers American Sign Language courses in support of its programs in Interpreting, Deaf Studies, and Deaf and Hard of Hearing Teacher Education.